tverdoetelo/Portfolio/Portfolio website creation and customization/README_projekt01_HTML.md

 **Tasks:**
 >Selection of suitable template to minimize resource requirements (energy and time).
 >
->Customisation (adding suitable sections, titles, subtitles, descriptions, pictures, links)
+>Customisation (adding suitable sections, titles, subtitles, descriptions, pictures, links).
 >
->fghjkl;fghjkl.
+>Selecting and setting hosting.

 **Selection of template:**
 >This was my first experience with html, so to simplify the task I used [HTML5UP - resource with ready-made templates](https://html5up.net/)